-Interpreters employed by the ODS at Texas State are trained, certified professionals who are proficient in American Sign Language (ASL) as well as other methods of visual communication.
+Interpreters employed by the Office of Disability Services (ODS) at Texas State University (TXST) are trained, certified professionals who are proficient in American Sign Language (ASL) as well as other methods of visual communication.
 The national Registry of Interpreters for the Deaf (RID) membership established standards of ethical behavior to protect and guide interpreters as well as consumers.
-Texas State recognizes that the term consumer applies to students, faculty and staff.
-The RID Code of Ethics includes…
+TXST recognizes that the term consumer applies to students, faculty and staff.
+The RID Code of Ethics includes:

 - Interpreters/transliterators shall keep all assignment-related information strictly confidential.
 Consequently, interpreters cannot answer questions about the student being served and the ODS will not provide the student’s name prior to the first day of class.

 - Interpreters/transliterators shall render the message faithfully, always conveying the content and spirit of the speaker using language most readily understood by the person(s) whom they serve.
 The interpreter will sign what you or others speak in the room and will voice what the student signs.

 - Interpreters/transliterators shall not counsel, advise or interject personal opinions.
 For this reason, interpreters must remain neutral during an assignment; they must refrain from participating in discussion.